semacitrik/movieproject/README.md

 First project.

-Coded with HTML and CSS.
+Coded with HTML, CSS and JS.

 ![](movie.gif)